 Try to learn the following about your customers early on in your live chat sessions:

 It may seem difficult to get some of these answers, especially when it comes to individual consumers.
-But the point here, as Ritika Puri at Hubspot points out, is to empower customers with your product and service.
+But the point here is to empower customers with your product and service.
 If you start with this mindset and communicate that to your customers, they’re more likely to open up and tell you what you need to know to help them succeed.

 Lines that show you have your customer’s needs in mind include:

 After you’ve learned your customers’ needs, you need to retain their trust by making offers that are personally relevant.
 It’s really irritating to realize a customer service representative isn’t listening at all, so avoid spacing out at all costs.